 **Figures in brackets are in dollars, otherwise FCFA

 Farm Variable Costs represent the most substantial portion of the total costs for all crops.
 This category includes several key expenses [55].
-Seed/Seedlings is a significant expense, particularly for crops with high seed requirements like carrots (FCFA 375,408.88/ha [~$596/ha]).
-Organic and Chemical Fertilizers contribute substantially to variable costs, with celery (FCFA 200,000.00 /ha [~$317/ha] for organic fertilizer) and leeks (FCFA 121,764.71/ha [~$193/ha] for organic fertilizer) incurring the highest costs in this category.
+Seeds is a significant expense, particularly for crops with high seed requirements like carrots (FCFA 375,408.88/ha [~$596/ha]).
+Organic and chemical fertilizers contribute substantially to variable costs, with celery (FCFA 200,000.00 /ha [~$317/ha] for organic fertilizer) and leeks (FCFA 121,764.71/ha [~$193/ha] for organic fertilizer) incurring the highest costs in this category.
 This is associated with organic and chemical fertilizers for crops like celery and leeks can be attributed to their high nutrient demands.
 Celery, in particular, is known to be a heavy feeder, requiring significant amounts of both macro and micronutrients for optimal growth [56].

-Pesticides and Land Preparation also contribute significantly to variable costs across all crops.
-Marketing Costs exhibit considerable variation across different crops.
+Pesticides and land prepration also contribute significantly to variable costs across all crops.
+The marketing costs exhibit considerable variation across different crops.
 Transportation constitutes a major component of marketing costs for all crops, with celery (FCFA 97,025.16 /ha, or $154.01/ha) and leeks (FCFA 87,542.89 /ha, or $138.96/ha) incurring the highest transportation costs.
 This is in line with the findings of [57] who emphasized the significant role of transportation costs in the overall marketing expenses of perishable agricultural produce.
 Packaging costs are significant for crops such as carrots and Irish potatoes.

 Opportunity Costs, which is defined as the income foregone by not using the resource or asset in its next best alternative [58] included factors like household land rent, interest on loans, household labor, and rent of household equipment.
 These factors constitute a substantial portion of the total cost for all crops.
 Household land rent constitutes the largest component of opportunity cost across all crops, ranging from FCFA 114,583.33 /ha for cabbage ($181.88/ha) to FCFA 156,074.77 /ha for carrots ($247.74/ha).
 This highlights the significant value of land as a resource in this context.
 Household labor represents the second largest contributor to opportunity cost, particularly for carrots (FCFA 85,238.43 /ha, or $135.30/ha).
 This is in line with the general economic principle that land is a crucial factor of production, and its cost reflects its scarcity and productivity [59].
 The variation in land rent across crops could be attributed to several factors such as the land's fertility, its proximity to markets, and the specific requirements of each crop.
 This emphasizes the substantial labor input required for market gardening.
 Interest on loans varies considerably across crops, indicating differences in financing strategies and access to credit among farmers.
 Rent of household equipment is a relatively smaller component of opportunity cost compared to other factors [60].
 This analysis underscores the diverse cost structures associated with each market gardening crop.
 It emphasizes the critical importance of considering all cost components, including both cash and opportunity costs, for a comprehensive understanding of profitability within the market gardening sector in Santa SD.